Non-linear effects

-In enantioselective synthesis, a non-linear effect refers to a process in which the enantiopurity of the catalyst or chiral auxiliary does not correspond with the enantiopurity of the product produced.
-For example: a racemic catalyst would be expected to convert a prochiral substrate into a racemic product (a linear effect), but this is not always the case and a chirally enriched product can be produced instead (a non-linear effect).

-This can be expressed mathematically, as shown in Equation 1.
-Stereoselection that is higher or lower than the enantiomeric excess of the catalyst is considered non-ideal behavior.
-In non-ideal behavior, this deviation from linearity is described as the non-linear effect, NLE.
+In enantioselective synthesis, a non-linear effect refers to a process in which the enantiopurity of the catalyst (or the chiral auxiliary) does not correlate linearly with the enantiopurity of the product produced.
+This deviation from linearity is described as the non-linear effect, NLE.
+The linearity can be expressed mathematically, as shown in Equation 1.
+Stereoselection (i.e. the eeproduct) that is higher or lower than the enantiomeric excess of the catalyst (eecatalyst, relative to the equation) is considered non-routine behavior.

 For an ideal asymmetric reaction, the eeproduct may be described as the product of eemax multiplied by the eecatalyst.
 This is not the case for reactions exhibiting NLE's.

-Non-linear effects often arise in reactions with a scalemic catalyst composition.
-As first observed by Wynberg and Feringa in 1976, different enantiomers of the chiral catalysts form heterochiral complexes, more specifically high order aggregates or dimeric forms of the catalyst.
-These heterochiral complexes influence the effective stereoinduction of a scalemic catalyst.
-Additional sources of non-linear effects include autocatalysis, the process in which the reaction catalyzes itself.
-General definitions and mathematical models are key to understanding non-linear effects and their application to specific chemical reactions.
-In the past two decades, the study of non-linear effects has shown to elucidate reaction mechanism and guide in synthetic applications.
+In 1976, Wynberg and Feringa observed different chemical behavior in the reaction of an enantiopure and racemic substrate in a phenol coupling reaction.
+In 1981, Kagan and collaborators described the first non-linear effects in asymmetric catalysis and gave rational explanations for these phenomena.
+General definitions and mathematical models are essential for understanding nonlinear effects and their application to specific chemical reactions.
+In recent decades, the study of nonlinear effects has helped elucidate reaction mechanism and guide synthetic applications.